 God was hurt by their actions.
 And the unchangeable God is still hurt today.

 So, homosexuality?
 God isn't a fan.
 He has said so since the very beginning of time, since the early parts of the Old Testament through the New Testament writings of Paul, so I tell you this with complete certainty.
 But before you stop reading, consider something more.

 You know what God really isn't a fan of?
 God just isn't a fan of sin.
 All sins hurt Him.

-Often when this debate rages, over Christianity and gay rights, advocates and opponents seem to forget that it's not just homosexuality that God has expressed His disfavor toward, it's sin in general.
-It's lust, greed, murder, adultery, lies, abuse, rage, premarital sex—the list goes on and on.
+Often when this debate rages over Christianity and gay rights, advocates and opponents seem to forget that it's not just homosexuality that God has expressed His disfavor toward — it's sin in general.
+It's lust, greed, murder, adultery, lies, abuse, rage, premarital sex.
+The list goes on and on.
 God has declared many acts sinful in nature, and yet we partake in them anyway.

 Luckily though, that's what grace is all about.

 Whether we're Christian or Jewish, white or black, men or women, gay or straight, He offers salvation based on Christ's sacrifice and no other requirements.
 Paul wrote that God "wants everyone to be saved and understand the truth" (1 Timothy 2:4 NLT), and that's what Christian attitudes toward gay marriage and homosexuality should reflect.

-And I believe that's what most Christians' attitudes toward gay rights really do try to reflect...
-God's love, the Bible's truth and salvation as the ultimate goal for all humanity.
+And I believe that's what most Christians' attitudes toward gay rights really do try to reflect: God's love, the Bible's truth, and salvation as the ultimate goal for all humanity.